How is Zeffy free?

 Registration

-In both cases, you must first register and incorporate your nonprofit at the state level.
-The process of starting a nonprofit may vary with each state.
+In both cases, you must register and incorporate your nonprofit at the state level.
+The process of starting a nonprofit may vary by state.

 Here are some quick guides to help you: